youssefhamza80/ConnectedVehicles/README.md

 I have shutdown the application on AWS so that I won't be charged.
 However, I can turn it on and send you the URL if needed.

 Of course, there are many other usedul services on AWS and other public clouds that can fulfill this solution needs.
 For example, AWS Dynamo DB could be used instead of Mongo DB.
 Also, PING can be deployed as a separate service using AWS lambda serverless architecture.
-This may help for saving costs as billing will be based on number of calls instead of server UP time.
+This could help in saving costs since billing will be based on number of calls instead of server up time.